 "A Dream of Stone & Shadow"

-Other books by this author that I've reviewed include Darkness Calls, A Wild Light, In the Dark of Dreams, Huntress, Wild Thing, Within the Flames, Never After, An Apple for the Creature, Mortal Bone, Holidays are Hell, The Mad Scientist’s Guide to World Domination, Labyrinth of Stars.
+Other books by this author which I have reviewed include Darkness Calls, A Wild Light, In the Dark of Dreams, Huntress, Wild Thing, Within the Flames, Never After, An Apple for the Creature, Mortal Bone, Holidays are Hell, The Mad Scientist’s Guide to World Domination, Labyrinth of Stars

 Fourth in the Dirk & Steele paranormal romance series revolving around a detective agency of supernatural beings.
 The couple focus in “A Dream of Stone & Shadow” is on Aggie Durand and Charlie.

 Geez, it starts out so exciting with lots of action, ramming cars, shooting out tires, and then we learn why Aggie and Quinn are after these people.
 That’s one thing.
 Then to see Rujul and what he’s been freed from…

 Our introduction to Charlie is less action-oriented and not quite as gruesome, as long as you don’t mind a touch of the Hannibal Lecter and his food choices.